interactivetech/HPE-Nvidia-Vista-3D/README.md

 - **Clinical Workflow Integration**: Seamless integration with existing medical imaging workflows
 - **Research & Development**: Advanced analytics for medical research and clinical studies

+### **Model Capabilities & Limitations**
+- **Optimized for Body Structures**: The VISTA3D model does not segment the entire brain because it was specifically trained and intended for segmenting body structures and lesions in 3D Computed Tomography (CT) images.
+While it supports segmenting many anatomical structures, it was not developed or trained on the necessary datasets for a full, detailed brain segmentation, which is a complex and specialized task in medical imaging.
+- **CT Scan Focus**: Designed primarily for abdominal, thoracic, and body vessel segmentation
+- **Anatomical Scope**: Supports segmentation of organs, vessels, bones, and soft tissue structures outside the brain

 ### **Target Users**
 - **Radiologists**: Enhanced diagnostic capabilities with AI-assisted segmentation on HPE infrastructure
 - **Medical Researchers**: Advanced tools for clinical research and analysis powered by HPE GreenLake HPC